 Ocean Beach in San Francisco is where the city meets the Pacific Ocean.
-This six-mile long San Francisco beach is popular with surfers and those wanting to get away from the crowds.
+This six-mile long San Francisco beach is popular with surfers and those wanting to get away from the crowds

-In addition to its relaxed atmosphere, you will also find some fun things here including the famous Cliff House Restaurant, the Beach Chalet and the San Francisco Zoo.
+In addition to its relaxed atmosphere, you will also find some fun things here including the famous Beach Chalet and the San Francisco Zoo.

 Here are a couple of pictures of this gorgeous attraction from one of my last visits.